techgnosis/router/readme.md

 You still need the host that is creating the HTTP requests to trust the mitmproxy CA, which you can get from [mitmweb](http://10.0.0.1:8081/?token=mitm)

+## dufs

+`dufs` is a really lightweight file sharing service you can use to put files on the router host. `dufs` is a single static musl binary.
+Run the `dufs.sh` script to run it with the correct flag. `dufs` is not in the Arch repo so I included a download script.

 ## Potential features
 * Wireguard